Dharam Singh Nihang Singh

-Dharam Singh (born 15 February 1936) (Gurmukhi: ਧਰਮ ਸਿੰਘ ਨਿਹੰਗ ਸਿੰਘ, Devnagri:धरम सिंघ निहंग सिंघ) is a Nihang theologian, writer, preacher known for exegesis and expositions of Adi Granth and Dasam Granth.
+Dharam Singh (15 February 1936 – 17 February 2025) (Gurmukhi: ਧਰਮ ਸਿੰਘ ਨਿਹੰਗ ਸਿੰਘ, Devnagri:धरम सिंघ निहंग सिंघ) was a Nihang theologian, writer, preacher known for exegesis and expositions of Adi Granth and Dasam Granth.
 Enrolled as Nihang in Budha Dal, he worked as a secretary and participated in various religious conventions.
 He contributed the view of Sikh Religion on Human Rights in German Book, Menschenrechte im Weltkontext.
 In February 2015, he was the very first speaker of the dialogue series entitled Religion Matters established by the German Federal Ministry of Economic Cooperation and Development (BMZ).
 On letter call from SGPC, he had written various articles in response to Gurbaksh Singh Kala Afghana, who spoke against Amrit and Dasam Granth.

 He started Sachkhoj Academy which provides platform for independent researchers of Gurbani to perform unbiased research, and learning to use the Adi Granth dictionary lexical resource for the exegesis.
+Singh died on 17 February 2025, at the age of 89.